netobserv/netobserv.github.io/content/posts/2025-02-05-perf-improvements.md

 There have been other improvements identified, more as low-hanging fruits, but still impactful:

 - Removing some redundant calls to `bpf_map_update()`
-- Removing `packed` attribute from the eBPF structures
+- Removing `packed` attribute from the eBPF shared structures with userspace (see also an explanation [here](https://github.com/cilium/ebpf/blob/f0eec7efba9dd069f4d937d3096e276c7911a1c0/memory.go#L26-L29)).

 ## Side effects